goedgeai/dropt-cli/docs/source/contents/control.rst

    $ droptctl -t TOKEN resume

-A prompt of all ongoing projects will show and user selects one to resume.
+A prompt will show all ongoing projects and user selects one to resume.

 .. code:: shell